Yeom-ty/-Genus2-Curve-Rational-Points/README.md

-# -Genus2-Curve-Rational-Points
+# Arithmetic-Geometry-of-Genus2-Hyperelliptic-Curves: Rational-Points & Jacobian
-Based on symbolic computation tools, this paper realizes the enumeration, statistical analysis, and visualization of rational points of algebraic curves.
+Based on symbolic computation tools, this project realizes the enumeration, statistical analysis, and visualization of rational points of algebraic curves.